annamandoki/Certified_B_Corp/README.md

 ## About the project

-This is my personal course project for Data Analysis Fundamentals at ZHAW.
-The purpose of this project is to explore a dataset of choice and apply the data analysis techniques learned through the course.
-The dataset I chose for this project contains information on [certified B corporations](https://www.bcorporation.net/en-us/certification), companies that meet the highest standards of verified social and environmental performance, transparency and accountability.
+The purpose of this project is to conduct Exploratory Data Analysis(EDA) and apply different data analysis techniques on the [Certified B Corps](https://www.bcorporation.net/en-us/certification) dataset, containing information on companies that meet the highest standards of verified social and environmental performance, transparency and accountability.
+The [notebook](https://github.com/annamandoki/Certified_B_Corp/blob/main/B_Corp_Project_Anna_M.ipynb) was my final course project for Data Analysis Fundamentals at ZHAW, while the [SQL script](https://github.com/annamandoki/Certified_B_Corp/blob/main/B_Corp_Best_for_the_World_2022_SQL.sql) has been added later as a complementary analysis.

 ## Objectives